czhang03/sGKCT/algorithm.md

-Algorithm without normalization, this algorithm is defined as a series of assertions, if all the assertion passes, it will return true, otherwise it will terminate and return false.
+Algorithm without normalization, this algorithm is defined as a series of assertions, if all the assertion passes, it will return true, otherwise it will terminate at the false asserting and return false.
 ```ocaml
 let ρ(e) = ¬ ϵ(e) ∧ ¬ (⋁_{ψ ↦ (e', p) ∈ δ(e)} ψ)